Seattle's Child

 Spot an eagle

 Here’s something many people don’t know about bald eagles: They don’t make the screeching noise you hear them make on TV or in the movies.
-That’s a red-tailed hawk, which is a fierce-sounding bird, unlike the bald eagle.
+That’s a red-tailed hawk, a fierce-sounding bird, unlike the bald eagle.
 Eagle calls sound more like a squeaky door than the call of the wild.

 Explore the old growth

-Seward Park has a network of trails that bring you up close to big mossy Douglas Firs and red cedars and the other living things that depend on them.
-You can find places where a long-fallen tree has become a nurse log for a new generation, examine epiphytes ā plants, fungi and lichens that grow on other plants ā and see wildlife trees, old dead snags that now make homes for animals.
+Seward Park has a network of trails that bring you up close to big mossy Douglas Firs, red cedars, and other living things that depend on them.
+You can find places where a long-fallen tree has become a nurse log for a new generation, examine epiphytes — plants, fungi, and lichens that grow on other plants — and see wildlife trees and old dead snags that now make homes for animals.
 And it’s lovely.
-Even on a busy weekend day, you can get a little quiet and solitude on these paths.
+Even on a busy weekend, you can get quiet and solitude on these paths.

 Contemplate a mystery